World Community Advisory Board (World CAB)

 World CAB 4: Licensing and access globally to generic Indian medicines

-This meeting with executives from three generic manufacturers in India focussed on registration and medicines regulation; drug pricing; production of second-line medicines; WHO prequalification; and pharmacovigilance in developing countries.
+This meeting with executives from three generic manufacturers in India focused on registration and medicines regulation; drug pricing; production of second-line medicines; WHO prequalification; and pharmacovigilance in developing countries.

 In March 2008, ITPC’s World Community Advisory Board met again with key Indian generic AIDS medicines manufacturers – Matrix Laboratories, Aurobindo and Ranbaxy in New Delhi, India.